 You must complete an application for services with Contra Costa County Community Service Bureau.
 CCC residents only may apply in this county, however there is a HEAP office in every county across California.
-All application forms listed below and all must be completed.
 Completed application packets can be mailed, faxed or dropped off at the following location:

 Contra Costa County- Home Energy Assistance Program